szilard/datascience-latency/README.md

 (e.g. software tool, hardware, tuning, dataset size/structure etc.) and thus will vary even for the same task.
-However, it is useful to know at least the *order of magnitude* of CPU time for the most common analytical tasks with the typically available tools on commodity hardware (in 2015).
+However, it is useful to know at least the *order of magnitude* of CPU time (per data size) for the most common analytical tasks with the typically available tools on commodity hardware (in 2015).
 I'm making huge simplifications here.

 #### TL;DR